 To learn about other Gene Therapy success stories:

 Drug repurposing is the process of finding new uses outside the scope of the original medical indication for existing drugs.

 What drug repurposing is on the horizon for SLC13A5 Epilepsy?

 TESS Research Foundation continues to fund the development of animal and cellular models of SLC13A5 Epilepsy.
 To date, we have flies, mice, fish, and patient-derived cellular models of SLC13A5 which we continue to use to screen potential repurposed drugs.
 Drug repurposing is a time- and cost-effective strategy for rare diseases like SLC13A5 Epilepsy.

 Drug repurposing success stories:

 The most famous drug repurposing success story is Viagra.
 Originally developed to treat angina, the drug was repurposed to treat erectile dysfunction.
-The drug was initially marketed for morning sickness and was repurposed to treat leprosy and multiple sclerosis.
+Another example of a drug repurposing success story is the drug thalidomide.
+Thalidomide was initially marketed for morning sickness and was repurposed to treat leprosy and multiple sclerosis.